RocketCommunicationsInc/astro/packages/astro-uxds/_content/components/link.md

 # Link

-A Link (also known as a Hyperlink) is a clickable text element.
+A Link (also known as a hyperlink) is a clickable text element.
 It may be used for navigation and to trigger an event.
 Links are visualized to stand out from standard (non-clickable) text.

 ## Rules of Thumb